A/N: Hello everyone! ^.^

 "What's the problem?
 It's nothing out of this world."

-"But out of all the people you can bring in this base, you bring a woman?"
+"But out of all the people you can bring into this base, you bring a woman?"
 I looked at him with an eyebrow raised.

 "Since when did you turn out to be a sexist?"
 He groaned.